Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Spectral sequences

 \subsection{Leray--Serre spectral sequences}

 The filtrations on spaces~$X$ that we mostly care about come, more generally, from maps~$X\to Y$ to another space~$Y$.
 These maps allow us to pull back a skeletal filtration of~$Y$, for instance.
 Then~\eqref{eq:Leray--SerreE1} is what we will refer to as the {\it Leray--Serre spectral sequence} for the map~$X\to Y$ with respect to the given filtration on~$Y$.

-\begin{remark} The skeletal filtration of a space is not homotopy invariant, and the~$\rmE_1$ page of a Leray--Serre spectral sequence usually depends on the filtration.
-As a consequence, we should not speak of {\it the} spectral sequence, because there are many. \end{remark}

-The~$\rmE_1$ page of a Leray--Serre spectral sequence is particularly easy to describe when the map~$X\to Y$ is a fibration with a simply-connected base~$Y$, in terms of the fiber.
-More generally, if the map in question might not be a fibration, we have to use the homotopy fiber, and then the~$\rmE_2$ page is
+The~$\rmE_1$ page of a Leray--Serre spectral sequence is particularly easy to describe when the map~$X\to Y$ is a fibration with a simply-connected base~$Y$, in terms of the fibre.
+More generally, if the map in question might not be a fibration, we have to use the homotopy fibre, and then the~$\rmE_2$ page is

 This does {\it not} depend on the filtration on~$Y$ any longer.
+In our standard situation